 But here’s the thing

 It’s easy for a highfalutin chef to chide a one-use device that would be completely out of place in a high-end restaurant kitchen.
 But for home cooks, it serves an important purpose.
-Chatelaine’s food director Sue Riedl champions the garlic press as a time-saver that’s especially useful for dishes with more than two cloves.
+Chatelaine’s former food director Sue Riedl champions the garlic press as a time-saver that’s especially useful for dishes with more than two cloves.
 Instead of spending precious pre-dinner minutes peeling, slicing and dicing, you can simply stick a clove (peel and all) in the press and voila: minced garlic.

 Bring on that garlicky flavour